donalmurtagh/grails-geocode/README.md

 [Google Geocoding API](https://developers.google.com/maps/documentation/geocoding) to perform geocoding and reverse geocoding.

 # Geocoding
-The service provides two methods for geocoding, i.e. converting an address to a latitude/longitude coordinates.
+The service provides two methods for geocoding, i.e. converting an address to latitude/longitude coordinates.
 One of these methods returns a single result and the other returns a list of results.

 ### Example